-- WPA3 2018

-- $\circ$ 802.11-2016

-- Simultaneous Authentication of Equals instead of preshared key
+- WPA3 2018 - o 802.11-2016 - Replases PSK (pre-shared key exchange) with SAE - Simultaneous Authentication of Equals instead of preshared key - Supposed to help with weak passwords, and also configuring devices without displays

 Authenticated

 - Three states: not authenticated, authenticated but not associated, authenticated and associated - device sends probe requests.
 Advertise data rates and what version of 802.11 supported.
 BSSID of ff:ff:ff:ff:ff:ff:ff so all access points that hear it will respond - if an access point (AP) supports a common data rate, it will respond with SSID, data rate, encryption mode, etc - device chooses an access point and authenticates.